-Padlocks are typically never permanently attached to anything and are the only lock type that are portable.
+Padlocks are typically never permanently attached to anything and are the only lock type that is portable.
 They utilize a shackle to secure the item of interest and come in an array of sizes.
-There are typically two styles of padlocks – keyed and combination – and both possess three main components: the body, the shackle, and the locking mechanism.
+There are typically two styles of padlocks - keyed and combination - and both possess three main components: the body, the shackle, and the locking mechanism.

 Non-key-retaining locks, on the other hand, do allow for key removal while the lock is open.
 In addition, keyed padlocks can sometimes be re-keyable meaning that the key cylinder can be removed and replaced with a new one allowing you to use a new key.

 Combination padlocks utilize a series of numbers that opens the lock when they are entered in the correct sequence.
 These locks suffer the same weaknesses as keyed padlocks but additionally can be decoded through means of combination cracking, such as cracking a Master Lock.

 When utilizing these locks on external doors they should always be accompanied by a secondary lock - such as a deadbolt - as they are very easily compromised to brute force attacks.
 All it takes is a hammer to knock off the knob and pliers to disengage the locking mechanism for someone to bypass these locks.

 These locks are much more resilient to brute force attacks and are impervious to shimming, but can fall victim to lock picking.
 Because these locks usually employ a pin tumbler locking mechanism you can test the security of your deadbolt through learning lock picking.
 There are three variations of the deadbolt: the single cylinder, double cylinder, and lockable thumb turn.

-Single cylinder deadbolts are what you most commonly see on residential homes.
+Single-cylinder deadbolts are what you most commonly see in residential homes.
 These locks have two separate methods of activating the locking mechanism.
 On one side you have a key cylinder and on the other side, a rotating thumb turn.
 The double cylinder deadbolt, on the other hand, uses a key cylinder on both sides of the lock.
 These locks are a potential fire hazard as you need the key to unlock the door from the inside.